Helper Jailed After Employer Discovers Stolen Chanel Bags On Social Media Pictures

 $800 cash & LV wallet also stolen

-Other cases of theft by the maid included taking $800 in cash, as well as a Louis Vuitton wallet.
+Other cases of theft by the helper included taking $800 in cash, as well as a Louis Vuitton wallet.

 Onita was sentenced to 6 months’ jail, where it was argued that even though she put the bag back after “borrowing” them, the act still constituted theft.